kirkwon/astrohost/blueprint.md

 *   **DONE:** Update the layout and styling of the blog post pages to a more modern design.
 *   **DONE:** Fix the logo link to navigate back to the home page.
 *   **DONE:** Correct the rendering of markdown content on the blog post pages.
+*   **DONE:** Added subtle fade-in animations on scroll for the blog post cards.

+### Current Task: Staggered Animation

+*   **IN PROGRESS:** Implement a staggered "domino effect" animation for the blog post cards, so they animate in one after another.